Corn Street, Bristol: Hospitality

 Corn Street was the location of The Bush, 'the most famous of the coaching houses', until it was demolished in 1854 to make way for the new premises of West of England and South Wales District Bank.
 When Dickens' Mr Pickwick came to Bristol, it was here that his fictional stay took place.
 Bush proprietor John Weeks made a lasting reputation for himself for his generous bills of fare, and for his public spirit; his larder at Christmas time was described as 'gargantuan'.
 In 2016 these same premises came full circle when, together with the former Midland Bank building next door, they were converted into a luxury hotel.

 Other financial institutions on Corn Street have now merged, closed or moved to other premises, and their buildings have generally found leisure uses.
-Coutts Bank moved its Corn Street branch to Queen Square in 2000 and their old premises became a coffee shop; Barclays at No.40 is now an Australian themed bar; No.47, another former bank, is also a bar; The banking hall of No.31 is now a bar and restaurant; and No.35 is a pizza restaurant.
+Coutts Bank moved its Corn Street branch to Queen Square in 2000 and their old premises became a coffee shop; Barclays at No.40 is now an Australian themed bar; No.47, another former bank, is also a bar; The banking hall of No.31 is now a bar and restaurant; and No.35 is an Indian street food restaurant.
 The Commercial Rooms has become part of a national pub chain.

 Corn Street today

 St Nicholas Market, held in and around The Exchange, was recently claimed to be one of the ten best markets in the UK and is home to one of the largest collection of independent retailers in the city.
 Corn Street hosts a weekly Farmers and Producers market, twice-weekly Street Food markets, daily indoor market in The Exchange, and the twice-weekly 'Nails' market for original artwork, photography, jewellery and vintage clothing.

 Bars and restaurants now occupy many of the former bank buildings and offices on Corn Street, though NatWest retains a significant presence with offices at No.32.

-Bristol City Council still owns and operates the Old Council House, which is now a wedding venue and conference facility, and The Exchange.
+Bristol City Council still owns and operates the Old Council House, which is now a Register office (United Kingdom), wedding venue and conference facility, and The Exchange.

 Corn Street is within the 'Old City and Queen Square Conservation Area'.